hermangroup/docs/wallets/android/getting-started.rst

 .. image:: img/android-restore4.png
     :width: 160 px

-*Restoring an existing wallet from recovery phrase in Dash Wallet for Android*
+*Restoring an existing wallet from recovery phrase in Historia Wallet for Android*